-My business adopted qualified retirement plan (Solo 401k) and I am requesting qualified transfer of funds from my current retirement account into my Solo 401k.
+My business adopted a Solo 401k, a qualified retirement plan, and I am requesting a qualified transfer of funds from my current retirement account into my Solo 401k.

 - I am listed as the Trustee of the Trust